nightroman/PowerShellTraps/Cmdlets/Out-String/README.md

     Set-StrictMode -Version 2

 As a result, `Out-String` fails.
-It looks like some internal code is not well designed to work properly in the strict mode and the default host.
+It looks like some internal code is not well designed to work properly in the strict mode with some hosts.
 The code uses `$host.UI.RawUI.BufferSize.Width` but this property does not exist.

-*.test.ps1* tests the above scripts.

 ---